Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 18.21.06 UTC
+- WIB: Minggu, 16 November 2025 19.51.03 UTC
-- WITA: Minggu, 16 November 2025 19.21.06 UTC
+- WITA: Minggu, 16 November 2025 20.51.03 UTC
-- WIT: Minggu, 16 November 2025 20.21.06 UTC
+- WIT: Minggu, 16 November 2025 21.51.03 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship